Does Title IX only deal with athletics?

 What is a Title IX Coordinator?

-The Title IX Coordinator at Pacific Lutheran University is Teri Phillips, who serves as the Associate Vice President of Human Resources.
+The Title IX Coordinator at Pacific Lutheran University is Jennifer Childress-White.
 The role of the Title IX Coordinator is to oversee the school’s response to Title IX reports and complaints, and address any patterns or systemic problems from any reports and/or claims.
 The Title IX Coordinator will also verify that PLU is meeting all obligations as it relates to Title IX, including overseeing the appropriate procedures are being followed for any sexual misconduct process.

 Will the campus be notified of any Title IX Complaints?